 “By giving up the blame game and assuming responsibility for your relationships and your needs,” writes Ury, “you can go right to the root of conflict and take the lead in transforming your negotiations and your life.”

 3. Reframe your picture.

-Negotiators are often advised to look for ways to “expand the pie” of resources before trying to carve it up.
+Negotiators are often advised to look for a win win situation and ways to “expand the pie” of resources before trying to carve it up.
 Through creative thinking, for example, two department heads may find ways to jointly increase sales, enabling each to claim a larger share of the budget.

 But because of a “mind-set of scarcity,” we tend to believe that the pie of resources is fixed in size.
 “When people feel there isn’t enough to go around, conflicts tend to break out,” writes Ury.
 To move beyond a scarcity mind-set, we need to reframe the situation.
 For example, we can strive to view our negotiations as opportunities for collaboration rather than adversarial contests.

 Such shifts often require us to look not only at the specific situation but also at how we approach life in general.
 Do we expect things to generally go our way, or do we anticipate roadblocks at every turn?